-Documents are required to be in PDF format; you are encouraged to employ IATFX for typesetting.
+Documents are required to be in PDF format; you are encouraged (but not required) to employ LATEX for typesetting.

-Note that the first two assignments in this series are weighted equally, but the third and last counts double to allow you one extra chance to significantly makeup your assignment grade.
+Note that the first two assignments in this series are weighted equally, but the third, final assignment counts double to allow you one extra chance to significantly improve your assignment grade.